tamminhdao/jekyll-now/_posts/2017-11-29-httpServer.md

 title: How do computers communicate?
 ---

+*Tam: "I just realize that I know nothing about the internet!"
+Eric: "Oh, me neither.
+I just take advantage of it."*

 To be able to write an http server from scratch, I spent some time learning about the Internet's communication protocols.
 This is a monster of a topic.
 I started googling `http protocol`, which led me to `TCP/IP` which in turn led to the `internet protocol suite` and the `OSI model`.
 It is very easy to have a zillion tabs opened while being utterly confused.

 This blog is my attempt of explaining (to myself) `http` and `TCP/IP` without getting too bogged down by the low level details.
 There will be analogies, since that's my preferred way to understand new concepts.
 Disclaimer: I did not come up with these analogies, only hand-picked them from a variety of articles I read.